wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 Thanks to good fortune alone, I am still disease-free, and would prefer to stay that way, at least until I'm married.
 Don't get me wrong: I'm not afraid of the herpes themselves, whatever they are, or any other disease whose symptoms don't include death.
 I'd be all-too-willing to risk catching herpes from my lover, but only if I knew she was going to be my last and lifelong partner.
 That's because I'm most afraid of being a carrier--of having to talk about it, or, even worse, of giving a disease to someone else.
 (I'd rather be the person waiting in the rain than the one who's late for the rendezvous, too.)

-Now that my wilder days have passed-and they only

-acco\~ Q ted for a h\~•c PetiOd, CUL\~ozen enco I' at bcst-r . unters over a t:w\~ear Ill '6.1-,,.: • ve pretty m h . - ,. ""Q.lting £ .. .
-UC WTitten off casual

-to he or the real thi .. -r. . sex..

-Wha: a Wa" r ng. .1 rue lov I . ·, o._ express· · e.
-Vtc-artt sex

-t they are. tng my feelings, not findin
+Now that my wilder days have passed--and they only accounted for a half-dozen encounters over a two-year period, at best--I've pretty much written off casual sex.
+I'm waiting for "the real thing."
+True love.
+I want sex to be a way of expressing my feelings, not finding out what they are.

 You"d . gout